LOADING ...

 Well, they him in Minnesota along with the gang

-You Mr. William Clarke Quantrill
+You loved Mr. William Clarke

-He hit Lawrence, and fought them still
+He hit Lawrence, Kansas and fought still

-He fought the Midland Railroad to death
+He fought the Midland Railroad almost to

-Then in 1915 drawed his last breath
+in 1915 Frank drawed his last breath

-That you loved Jesse James, desperado
+you loved Jesse James, that desperado

 Jesse got married, had a and a son

-Belle Starr, Belle Starr, your time's late
+Starr, Belle Starr, your time's getting late

 And he blowed out his own brains in and one